benhamlen/local-reverse-image-search/README.md

 **Description**:  This program was originally created to help my dad determine whether a filmstock image had alread been scanned.
 It detects Akaze keypoints and their descriptors in images then finds matches between those in some query image and those in a library of search images.
 Images with a significantly-higher number of matched points are considered overall matches for the query image.

 But I also view it as a fun sandbox to experiment with Rust and new features.
-Feel free to submit a
+Feel free to submit a pull request for a new feature you think would be cool.
+Extending the program's functionality to other file types is one that has been brainstormed a bit already.

 **Screenshot**: If the software has visual components, place a screenshot after the description; e.g.,